 - Domain knowledge

-Most companies in the field often demand the data analyst to collect and interpret data for a pretty niche reason.
-So, knowing what data to collect and process data in the way that the employer wanted is a critical thinking skill every data analyst would prefer.
+Most companies in the field often demand data analyst to collect and interpret data for a pretty niche reason.
+So, knowing what data to collect and processing data in the way that the employer wanted is a critical thinking skill every data analyst would prefer.

 The ultimate goal of the data analyst after gathering, analyzing, and compiling the data is to present the final result to the employer.
 So you will need the skill of creating easy-to-understand data visualizations.
 Usually, data analysts choose graphs and charts to interpret the data for their colleagues.